 Useful React Resources

-Hi guys, welcome to my first post!
+Hi everyone, and welcome to my blog!
 I made this blog in an effort to help any people who might be as lost as I was when trying to find a place to start learning web development.
 I hope that by documenting my experiences it will help those that may find themselves lost.
 And trust me - you are definitely not alone!

 I’d like to start off by saying before I started working, I had no prior exposure to any web development.
 In college, I was mainly creating console applications.
-Hopefully this will serve as a good starting point for people who are just getting into React.
+Hopefully this will serve as a good starting point for people who are just getting into React and front-end development.

 I think I’ll make a separate blog post eventually explaining what React is and why it’s such a great library, and then eventually get into the bigger picture of how this all fits in with web development.
 For now, I’m just going to list the resources that I’ve used that have helped me learn React.